freeCodeCamp/awesome-quincy-larson-emails/README.md

 I still do all my writing the old fashion way.
 But I'm finding LLMs to be helpful in a lot of other ways, including simplifying my code.

-Quote of the Week: “The more I study, the more insatiable do I feel my genius to be.” — Ada Lovelace, mathematician and the world's first computer programmer
+Quote of the Week: *"The more I study, the more insatiable do I feel my genius to be."* — Ada Lovelace, mathematician and the world's first computer programmer

 ### Mar 31, 2023
 1. The most dreaded part of the developer job search is the “coding interview”.
 This is where a software engineer asks you to solve programming challenges right there on the spot – often by writing code on a whiteboard.